-Having maxed out on family time over the holidays, we finally felt it was time to indulge in a weekend making the most of just the two of us.
-Cue a lazy Saturday mooching around the house, walking the dog in torrential rain and watching movies into the small hours with mocktails and beers (I’ll let you guess who had what).
-So really there was nothing else to be done on an icy Sunday morning than drag ourselves out of bed and head out to a local gem, Darts Farm, for brunch.
+Having maxed out on family time over the holidays, there was nothing else to be done on a Sunday morning than drag ourselves out of bed and head out to a local gem, Darts Farm, for brunch.

 I’ll admit to having to fight the urge to have the roast beef or the greasy fry up and instead treat myself to their super salad.
 Salad?
 On a Sunday?
 I’m a strong believer that done correctly, there really is nothing better and you get to be the smug ‘healthy’ one at the table even if it isn’t quite the case.
 Better still, Mr DM was positively green with envy.